-Table 201 0 0215 Hequiterioris Use Case # UC2.5 Use Case Name Operational Rating as a service Intent To access the services of the D^2EPC Web platform based on operational rating through third party tools Version/Action/Author v2 Last Update 10.05.2022 Actors Involved Main Actor: Engineers, Building designers (BIM/EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs
+Use Case # UC2.5 Use Case Name Operational Rating as a service Intent To access the services of the D^2EPC Web Platform related to operational rating through third party tools Version/Action/Author v3

-Brief Description The BIM/ EPC designer using a third party platform requests authorization from the D^2EPC Web platform in order to log in.
-If authorized access, the BIM/ EPC designer sends specific request to the Web platform which executes the request as in UC2.2-UC.2.4 after the user imports the required input (BIM file, measurements) and then sends results to the third party platform.
-Assumptions BIM file and real time measurements are available.
-Measurements provided by the user are valid Pre-conditions UC1.1, UC2.1 Trigger Request from a third party platform to use the services provided by the D^2EPC Web platform Goal (Successful End Condition) Deliver results according to the performed request Post-conditions - Related Use Cases UC2.2, UC2.3, UC2.4
+Last Update 12.06.2023 Actors Involved Main Actor: Engineers, Building designers (BIM/EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description The BIM/ EPC designer using a third-party platform requests authorization from the D^2EPC Web Platform in order to log in.
+When access has been authorized, the BIM/ EPC designer sends a specific request for calculation of the operational-based EPC and/or additional indicators (LCC, HC&W) to the Web Platform, which executes the request as in UC2.2-UC.2.4 and then sends results to the third party platform.
+Assumptions BIM file and actual data are available.
+Measurements provided by the user are valid.
+Pre-conditions UC1.1, UC2.1 Trigger Request from a third-party platform to use the services related to operational rating provided by the D^2EPC Web Platform.
+Goal (Successful End Condition) Deliver results according to the performed request.
+Post-conditions - Related Use Cases UC2.2, UC2.3, UC2.4